Skip to main content

 FieldTypeDescription

-output.feedback_summarystring (optional)Summary passed back to the agent
+result.feedback_summarystring (optional)Summary passed back to the agent

 Tips and tricks